|This is an unofficial version.

 (b) the apportionment of the rate set out in the joint tariff.

-41(2) Where the railway companies operating a continuous railway line fail to agree on a joint tariff or the apportionment of a rate set out in a joint tariff under subsection (1), the board, on application by any shipper intending to move traffic over that continuous route or portion of that route, may make an order
+If the railway companies operating a continuous railway line fail to agree on a joint tariff or the apportionment of a rate set out in a joint tariff under subsection (1), the superintendent, on application by any shipper intending to move traffic over that continuous route or portion of that route, may make an order

 (a) fixing the joint tariff of rates for the route;